Kai Oswald

 Kai Oswald (born 29 November 1977 in Geislingen an der Steige) is a German former football player.
 Oswald is currently the manager of VfB Stuttgart's U16 squad.

 He played for five seasons in the Bundesliga for VfB Stuttgart, FC Hansa Rostock and Hannover 96.

 Coaching career

 Oswald started his coaching career as a youth coach of VfB Stuttgart.
 After a period as assistant manager for several of the youth teams from U14 to U19, Oswald was in charge of the U15's for two years before he in the summer 2015 was promoted to manager of the U17's.

 In November 2015, he was promoted to first team assistant manager under Jürgen Kramny.
-From the summer 2016, he took charge of the U19's before he at the end of the year took charge of the U16's.
+From the summer 2016, he took charge of the U19s before at the end of the year taking charge of the U16s.